Facilitating research and real-life testing

 Power-link is the energy transition platform of Ghent University, focusing on local and European carbon reduction and energy transition projects.
 It establishes links between industry and research, initiates, coordinates and supports scientific research projects on sustainable and renewable energy.
 Your partner for coordination, administration and communication and/or for establishing partnerships in these type of projects.

-Overall contact person for Blue Research at OSP
+Overall contact person for Blue Research at Ostend Science Park

 +32 59 31 49 88